the-turing-way/the-turing-way/book/README.md

 All the text for each chapter lives inside its own folder in the `content/` directory.

 Everything else is in the `website/`.
-Importantly this includes the figures, which are in the `website/assets/figures/` directory.
+The figures are present in the `book/content/figures/` directory.

 ### Configuration
 - To change the table of contents (order of the chapters) see the `website/_data/toc.yml` file.
-Documentation can be found on the [jupyter book website](https://jupyter.org/jupyter-book/intro.html).
+Documentation can be found on the [TOC structure](https://jupyterbook.org/customize/toc.html).
-- Same applies for more general configuration using `website/_config.yml`
+- Same applies for more general configuration using `website/_config.yml` whose documentation can be viewed on [Configure book settings](https://jupyterbook.org/customize/config.html)

 ### Deploying
 The site is built automatically using these two directories.
 All of the requirements are specificied in `website/requirements.txt`.